Much of the current AGI dialogue takes place under the umbrella of an unquestioned anthropocentric perspective. We can often take for granted that:

 Humanity should encourage the continued blooming of potentia, mostly through artificial general intelligence, but possibly through biotech and neurotics.

 This article was intentionally brief – the bulk of my ideas have been laid out in much longer essays.
-I’ll bring up may of the common questions or objections I hear in my conversations both online and offline, and address them here.
+I’ll bring up many of the common questions or objections I hear in my conversations, both online and offline, and address them here.
 Ping me on X if you want clarity on any of this.

 “Do you think we should rush to augment human minds and build post-human intelligences?”